BastCo/JupitrDNS/README.md

 # Network

-Our redundant infrastructure is located in Montreal and South Carolina.
+Our redundant infrastructure is located in Montreal.
 <br />
 <br />
 ## Montreal